Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/index.md

 Now, if we were to compare the two approaches, there's not much that can be said in favor of the query syntax.
 It looks rather foreign amidst the rest of C# code and doesn't really accomplish anything beyond what extension methods can already do.

-However, there are also some cases where writing LINQ operations using query syntax may actually lead to more appealing code.
+However, there are also some cases where writing LINQ operations using the query syntax may actually lead to more appealing code.
 As an example, consider a scenario where we need to get a list of subdirectories inside a specific directory, and then enumerate the files within them in a single sequence:

 ```csharp
 var files =